morcavon/PrintABrick/README.md

 `no such index [index: app]`

-The elastisearch index must be build:
+The elasticsearch index must be build:

 `bin/console fos:elastica:populate`